shosaco/vistime/README.md

 vistime - Pretty Timeline Creation
 =========

-Create timelines or Gantt charts, offline and interactive, that are usable in the 'RStudio' viewer pane, in 'R Markdown' documents and in 'Shiny' apps using 'plotly.js', a high-level, declarative charting library.
+Create interactive timelines or Gantt charts that are usable in the 'RStudio' viewer pane, in 'R Markdown' documents and in 'Shiny' apps.
 Hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
-Timelines (and the data behind them) can be manipulated using 'plotly_build()' or, once uploaded to a 'plotly' account, viewed and modified in a web browser.
+Timelines and their components can afterwards be manipulated using 'plotly_build()', which transforms the plot into a mutable list.

 **Feedback welcome:** shosaco_nospam@hotmail.com